 It is also important to note that much of Exmoor is in private ownership, so you will need to approach the relevant landowner directly.
 Your filming agreement will be with the relevant landowner.
 Unfortunately, this is not something Exmoor National Park Authority is able to facilitate.

-It is also worth nothing that as well as being a designated National Park, Exmoor is home to many other areas of importance (for instance Scheduled Ancient Monument, Site of Special Scientific Interest or a Special Conservation Area).
+It is also worth noting that as well as being a designated National Park, Exmoor is home to many other areas of importance (for instance Scheduled Ancient Monument, Site of Special Scientific Interest or a Special Conservation Area).
 You may well need additional permits and licences from other bodies (such as Natural England) if you wish to use these sites.

 Can I film on land the National Park own?